TopGek99/express-note-taker/README.md

 ## Description

 The purpose of this was to take a note taking web application with a fully built front end, and implement the back end to complete the functionality.
 This was completed using the express package.
+It also notably includes a route for a delete request, to remove notes from the page.

 ## Table of Contents